Connect Cribl Search to Cribl Lake

 Send Cribl Search Results to Cribl Lake

-After you create a Dataset in Cribl lake, you can send Cribl Search
+After you create a Dataset in Cribl Lake, you can send Cribl Search

-results to it, using the export
+results to it, using the export operator.
+Here is a simple example:

 // export Cribl Search results to an existing Lake Dataset